Living in Atlanta is awesome, but like any big city it has its sketchy areas.

 They sell some handy grocery carts on Amazon for about $20, and they can be a big help no matter how close you are to a store.

-If you don't mind living OTP (outside the perimeter - that is, north of I-285) there may be some cheaper housing near the Sandy Springs MARTA station.
+If you don't mind living OTP (outside the perimeter - that is, outside of I-285) there may be some cheaper housing near the MARTA stations.